Timothy M. Brennan and Robert Ladd: 1992 Los Angeles riots

 In the wake of the 1992 Los Angeles riots that erupted after the not-guilty verdict for the police officers who were filmed beating Rodney King, a task force consisting of members of the Los Angeles County Sheriff's Department, the LAPD, the Long Beach Police Department, the Inglewood Police Department, the Compton Police Department, and the FBI, along with the Los Angeles County District Attorney's Office and State's Attorney's Office, was formed to investigate riot-related crimes.
 Brennan was appointed as the Compton PD representative.
 This was his first task force.
 Brennan divided his time between investigating ongoing shootings and murders in Compton with his task force investigations.
 Thousands of hours of video were reviewed and hundreds of gang members and others were identified in numerous crimes and numerous arrests were made.

-Tupac Shakur and The Notorious B.I.G./Biggie Smalls murder investigations
+Tupac Shakur and The Notorious B.I.G. murder investigations

 In 1996, Brennan and Ladd were assigned to assist the Las Vegas Police Department in the Tupac Shakur murder investigation.

 In 1997, Brennan was assigned to assist the LAPD in rapper The Notorious B.I.G.'s murder investigation.
 From 2006 to 2007, he was assigned to The Notorious B.I.G.
 Task Force investigation with the LAPD.

 Brennan wrote a 40-location gang warrant affidavit that chronicled the investigation into these shootings.
 The affidavit named Orlando "Baby Lane" Anderson as a suspect in Tupac's shooting.
-The affidavit established the "East Coast vs West Coast" rap rivalry, and the rivalry between "Biggie Smalls," who used Compton "Southside Crips" as security, and Suge Knight and Tupac, who used Compton Mob Piru as security.
+The affidavit established the "East Coast vs West Coast" rap rivalry, and the rivalry between The Notorious B.I.G. and Puff Daddy who used the South Side Compton Crips as security, & Tupac Shakur and Suge Knight, who used the Mob Piru as security.